caiusseverus/versatile_thermostat/documentation/en/feature-smartpi.md

 *   This allows for precise recalibration of the system's reaction delays.
 *   This phase can also be triggered manually via a service.

-## Advanced Features (Smart-PI v2)
+## Advanced Features

-Version v2 of SmartPI introduces several refinements to improve stability and comfort:
+SmartPI introduces several refinements to improve stability and comfort:

 ### 1. Dead Time Estimation
 SmartPI automatically detects the delay (**L**) between the command to turn on and the actual temperature reaction.